kmohrf/stroll.js/README.md

 ### ignore_user_scroll (bool, false)
 Whether or not programmatic scrolling should be aborted when a user has scrolled.
-This works by checking the last calculated scroll position against the current position.
+This works by checking if the last set scroll position equals the current position.

 ### allow_invalid_positions (bool, false)
 Whether or not positions outside of the document are allowed during strolling or should trigger an early exit.

 ## Examples